Previous dayMarch 17, 2026Next day

 33.7 km---✓ ReviewedUSGS →

-At 21:55 UTC on March 17, 2026, a magnitude 2.7 tremor occurred 21 km ESE of Naalehu, Hawaii.
-The event originated approximately 33.7 km below the surface, classifying it as shallow crustal.
-Coordinates: 19.025°, -155.380°.
+The USGS recorded this magnitude 2.7 earthquake 21 km ESE of Naalehu, Hawaii at 21:55 UTC on March 17, 2026.
+This was a shallow crustal earthquake, focused at 33.7 km depth.
+The epicenter is at 19.025°, -155.380°.
 The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.7 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-03-17